briancavalier/hello-wire.js/README.md

 To run the demo:

 1. git clone https://github.com/briancavalier/hello-wire.js
-2. cd hello-wire.js
+1. cd hello-wire.js
-3. git submodule init && git submodule update
+1. git submodule init && git submodule update
+1. pushd js/wire && git submodule && git submodule update && popd
-4. open `index.html` in your browser
+1. open `index.html` in your browser

 By default, the demo will use [curl](https://github.com/unscriptable/curl) as the AMD loader.
 You can also run the demo using [RequireJS](https://github.com/jrburke/requirejs.git), by appending `#requirejs` to the url, i.e. in step 4: